SACP to review ANC alliance at December conference – The Mail & Guardian

-The party will gather for its fifth Special National Congress at Birchwood Hotel in Ekurhuleni from 11 to 14 December in part to discuss how the ANC has blurred its identity and limited its ability to engage effectively with the working class.
+The party will gather for its fifth special national congress in Ekurhuleni from 11 to 14 December in part to discuss how the ANC has blurred its identity and limited its ability to work effectively with the working class.

-This comes as the Tripartite Alliance, which includes the ANC, SACP and Cosatu, faces unprecedented challenges, including the ANC’s decision to go into the government of unity with the Democratic Alliance (DA), the party’s declining electoral performance and growing voter disillusionment.
+This comes as the tripartite alliance, which includes the ANC, SACP and labour federation Cosatu, faces unprecedented problems, including the ANC’s decision to go into the government of unity with the Democratic Alliance (DA), the party’s declining electoral performance and growing voter disillusionment.

 The party said its identity as an independent political entity had diminished and that it is increasingly seen as an extension of the ANC, a perception which has undermined its ability to mobilise support and maintain relevance.